 Circuit boards

-We publish a lot of free open source software on the directors GitHub pages.
+We publish a lot of free open source software and hardware on the directors GitHub pages.
 This includes a number of circuit board designs and associated software.
-Many of these circuits can be purchased here, or from Amazon.
-Please see notes below.

 If you have any questions, please contact the specialist PCB support team at pcb@aa.net.uk (please don't call the normal sales staff).